-For this recipe I was inspired by the flavors found in tacos al pastor and translated them into an easy dish using fresh ground venison.
+For this recipe I was inspired by the flavors found in tacos al pastor and translated them into an easy venison recipe.
 You’ll be enjoying the deep and rich flavors in less than 30 minutes!

 Ingredients for this recipe

 - Orange Juice

 - Taco Seasoning (from a packet or homemade!)

 Then it all gets served on tortilla shells with diced onion and cilantro.
 Lime wedges are a must when eating homemade tacos, imo!
 Even venison sausage breakfast tacos!

 Tacos al pastor were the inspiration for this recipe.
 Traditionally, they are made with pork that is slow cooked on a spit and then served with pineapple chunks.
 Did you know that the method of pork al pastor was originally inspired by Lebanese gyros?!
 Learn something new every day!